LowCostCustoms/sonar-scanner-action/README.md

 If set to the "true", sonar host certificate validation will be skipped.
 It's not recommended to use this option, however it's still here for some reasons...

+### log-level

+**Default value**: "info"

+Determines the action output verbosity level.
+Should be one of "error", "warning", "info" or "debug".

 ## Caveats

 The file specified by the `project-file-location`, if any, should be located within the `sources-location` directory.

+SonarQube user authentication is not supported yet.